fatay/Kant.Identity/README.md

 ## Installation

 In appsettings.json file, we have a UserDbConnectionString setting.
+After configuring this, create "Identite" database using init.sql file which located in IdentiteDB folder.

-After configuring this, start the application on Visual Studio or you can use .NET CLI;
+Start the application on Visual Studio or you can use .NET CLI;

 ```sh
 dotnet run